 Hispanic Summer Program

-The Hispanic Summer Program (HSP) is an ecumenical program in theology and religion geared toward master’s-level Latino/a seminarians and graduate students.
+The Hispanic Summer Program (HSP) is an ecumenical program in theology and religion geared toward master’s-level Latinx seminarians and graduate students.
 Each year it offers two-week summer sessions at a different ATS-accredited site in the United States or Puerto Rico.
 It is administered by a consortium of sponsoring institutions, including YDS.
 The program is open to both Hispanic and non-Hispanic students interested in Hispanic ministries.
-Courses in the HSP cover a wide range of the theological curriculum and are always taught with the Latino church in mind.
-Registration generally begins in late December through the HSP Web site at http://hispanicsummerprogram.org.
+Courses in the HSP cover a wide range of subjects within the theological curriculum and are always taught with the Latinx church in mind.
+Registration generally begins in late December through the HSP website at http://hispanicsummerprogram.org.
 Courses taken by YDS students through the HSP carry three graduate-level credits.
 Transcripts are issued by the host institution.
-For more information visit the Web site or speak with the YDS registrar.
+For more information visit the website or speak with the YDS registrar.

 Foreign Language Study